 Revolut / Wise Multi-currency banking Free-$10/month Prevents 100% of dynamic currency conversion fees

-TrustedHousesitters Verified accommodation $129/year Zero reported security incidents vs. 9% with unverified rentals
+TrustedHousesitters Verified accommodation $129/year So 0 reported security incidents so far versus 9% of unverified rentals getting broken into etc

 The Accommodation Security Protocol Nobody Teaches